HypeCheck

 What the Science Says

-Broccoli extract is a concentrated form of compounds found in broccoli, most notably sulforaphane, an isothiocyanate linked to antioxidant and anti-inflammatory activity.
-Small human studies suggest it may modestly lower diastolic blood pressure and reduce a marker of vascular stress (sFlt-1) in women with pregnancy hypertension.
-Animal and lab studies also point to potential protection against oxidative damage, heavy metal toxicity, and environmental carcinogens, though these findings have not been confirmed in human clinical trials.
+Broccoli extract is a concentrated form of compounds found in broccoli, most notably sulforaphane, an isothiocyanate with antioxidant and anti-inflammatory properties.
+Early clinical research suggests it may modestly lower diastolic blood pressure and reduce markers of vascular stress in women with pregnancy hypertension.
+Lab and animal studies also point to potential anti-cancer, detoxifying, and organ-protective effects, though these have not been confirmed in large human trials.

 What It Doesn't Do